camunda-community-hub/console-customer-api-go/README.md

 ### Select Server Configuration

-For using other server than the one defined on index 0 set context value `sw.ContextServerIndex` of type `int`.
+For using other server than the one defined on index 0 set context value `openapi.ContextServerIndex` of type `int`.

 ```golang
 ctx := context.WithValue(context.Background(), openapi.ContextServerIndex, 1)